Entropy formula for surface diffeomorphisms: Volume growth of the tangent cocycle

 \subsection{Upper bound of the volume growth rate}

-The following lemma asserts the existence of a point at which the exponential growth rate of the integral of $\left\|Df^{n}_{x}\right\|$ is fully realized locally.
-In other words, the global asymptotic growth of $\int_{M}\left\|Df^{n}_{x}\right\|\,dx$ can be detected on arbitrarily small neighborhoods of a single point. \begin{Lemma} Let $f$ be a $C^{1}$ diffeomorphism on a compact manifold $M$.
-There is a point $z$ such that for any neighborhood $U$ of $z$, \end{Lemma} \begin{proof} Let Suppose for contradiction that for every $z \in M$, there exists an open neighborhood $U_z$ such that $\lambda(U_z) < \lambda(M)$.
+The following lemma asserts the existence of a point $z$ at which the exponential growth rate of $\int_{M}\left\|Df^{n}_{x}\right\|$ can be detected on arbitrarily small neighborhoods of $z$. \begin{Lemma} Let $f$ be a $C^{1}$ diffeomorphism on a compact manifold $M$.
+There is a point $z$ such that for any neighborhood $U$ of $z$, \end{Lemma} \begin{proof} Write Suppose for contradiction that for every $z \in M$, there exists an open neighborhood $U_z$ such that $\lambda(U_z) < \lambda(M)$.

 By the compactness of $M$, there exists a finite sub-cover $\{U_{z_i}\}_{i=1}^k$ such that $M = \bigcup_{i=1}^k U_{z_i}$.
 Using the property that for non-negative sequences $a_{n,i}$,